albower/Applied_Mechanics_of_Solids/README.md

 This site is a supplement to the text: A.F.
 Bower 'Applied Mechanics of Solids' (2nd ed.)
 CRC press, Baton Rouge, 2025 and its e-text [(https://solidmechanics.org)](https://solidmechanics.org/index.html).
 It includes the following study resources:

 ## Problem sets
 Example problems (without solutions) in pdf format.
 The problems with solutions are also published in A.F.
-Bower 'Solved Problems in Applied Mechanics of Solids' CRC press, Baton Rouge, 2026 [Routlege](https://www.routledge.com/Solved-Problems-in-Applied-Mechanics-of-Solids/Bower/p/book/9781041237198) or [Amazon](https://www.amazon.com/Solved-Problems-Applied-Mechanics-Solids/dp/1041237197/ref=zg_bsnr_g_14585_d_sccl_1/140-2111246-7689054?psc=1).
+Bower 'Solved Problems in Applied Mechanics of Solids' CRC press, Baton Rouge, 2026, available from [Routlege](https://www.routledge.com/Solved-Problems-in-Applied-Mechanics-of-Solids/Bower/p/book/9781041237198) or [Amazon](https://www.amazon.com/Solved-Problems-Applied-Mechanics-Solids/dp/1041237197/ref=zg_bsnr_g_14585_d_sccl_1/140-2111246-7689054?psc=1).

 ## Solution Codes
 Solutions to the finite element analysis and coding problems from the text 'Solved Problems in Applied Mechanics of Solids,' A.F.
-Bower, CRC press, Baton Rouge, (2026) available from [Routlege](https://www.routledge.com/Solved-Problems-in-Applied-Mechanics-of-Solids/Bower/p/book/9781041237198) or [Amazon](https://www.amazon.com/Solved-Problems-Applied-Mechanics-Solids/dp/1041237197/ref=zg_bsnr_g_14585_d_sccl_1/140-2111246-7689054?psc=1).
+Bower, CRC press, Baton Rouge, (2026)  [Routlege](https://www.routledge.com/Solved-Problems-in-Applied-Mechanics-of-Solids/Bower/p/book/9781041237198) or [Amazon](https://www.amazon.com/Solved-Problems-Applied-Mechanics-Solids/dp/1041237197/ref=zg_bsnr_g_14585_d_sccl_1/140-2111246-7689054?psc=1).

 ## Example Finite Element Analysis codes
 Example MATLAB codes from the text "Applied Mechanics of Solids" 2nd edition, Allan Bower